uwmadisoncals/cals-main-plugins/custom-sidebars/readme.txt

 == Changelog ==

+= 3.0.8 =
+* Added bulk sidebars edit.
+* Fixed category archive and entry in category replaceable.
+* Visibility of "Custom Explain" link is limited only to front-end.

 = 3.0.7.1 =
 * Fixed visibility of Custom Explain - now it is visible only for administrators.